If you are making a decision about where to stay in Santorini, you have a lot of options.

 There are a lot of options in Santorini and even with our narrowed down list, picking a place might still feel overwhelming.
 So, how do you decide where to stay?
 Here are a few recommendations based on traveling style and budget.

 As far as location goes, Imerovigli is our first pick.
 It’s quiet, it’s filled with great hotels and restaurants, it’s relatively centrally located on Santorini, and from this town you get the best views of the caldera.
 It’s also a little bit cheaper than Oia.

 Oia is a top pick for many visitors and it is a great place to stay.
 Just expect higher prices and big crowds.

 We loved our stay in Absolute Bliss and highly recommend them.
 They offer private terraces and top-notch service at slightly lower prices than many other hotels in this post.

 If you have any questions about where to stay in Santorini, or if you want to share your favorite hotel, let us know in the comment section below.

 More Information for Your Trip to Greece:

-- Itinerary: 10 Day Greece Itinerary: Santorini, Mykonos, Naxos and Athens
+- GREECE ITINERARY: 10 Day Greece Itinerary: Santorini, Mykonos, Naxos and Athens

-Read all of our articles about Greece in our Greece Destination Guide.
+Read all of our articles about Greece in our Greece Travel Guide.

 You Might Also Like: